pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_flat_button_styled`

-This example code explains how to style and customize UI elements, specifically UIButton, in the Arcade library.
-It demonstrates how to define different visual styles for a button such as setting font size, font color, background color, border color, and width for normal, hover, press, and disabled states of the button.
-By customizing the styles, developers can create visually appealing and interactive user interfaces in their Arcade applications.
+This example demonstrates the use of the Arcade library for creating and styling graphical user interface elements, specifically UIFlatButtons.
+It shows how to create custom styles for buttons using the UIFlatButton.UIStyle class and how to apply these styles to different button states, such as 'normal', 'hover', 'press', and 'disabled'.
+The example also illustrates creating a vertical box layout using UIBoxLayout, which aligns the buttons with a specified space between them, and UIAnchorLayout to center the buttons within the window.
+The UIManager is used in conjunction with these UI elements to handle window events and manage the overall user interface.

 gui_ok_messagebox.py
 --------------------